 Elimination in your female puppy:

 Dogs, as you may know, are joyous.
-However, they sometimes get too excited over little things.
-For instance, intense play can be quite exciting for him.
+However, For instance, intense play can be quite exciting for him.
 Or maybe when you get back home after a few days away.

 Your female puppy will get happy.
 You can notice this by the way she wiggles her body around.
 You can also notice tail wagging and jumping.
 Well, it is especially if you have not taught your dog how to stop jumping.

 You might also notice your pup spraying urine all over.
 It is especially because of the vigorous wiggling.
 This is an indication that your dog is extremely happy.
 It is a common habit in puppies younger than a year old.